ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 Python historically embraced duck typing at runtime--you call methods on objects and trust they exist.
-Prior to Python 3.8, static type checking in Python (via tools like MyPy, PyRight, etc.) was largely nominal: you would use abstract base classes or concrete classes to hint the types, and an object's class had to match the annotation or inherit from a matching class.
+Prior to Python 3.8, static type checking in Python (via tools like MyPy, PyRight, etc.) was largely nominal: you would use abstract base classes or concrete classes to annotation the types, and an object's class had to match the annotation or inherit from a matching class.
-This could make it awkward to type-hint code written in a duck-typed style.
+This could make it awkward to type-annotation code written in a duck-typed style.
-For instance, if you had a function that worked with any object that had a `.read()` method, there wasn't a straightforward way to express that in a type hint without making all such objects share a common base class or using `typing.Any`.
+For instance, if you had a function that worked with any object that had a `.read()` method, there wasn't a straightforward way to express that in a type annotation without making all such objects share a common base class or using `typing.Any`.
 Python 3.8 remedied this by introducing _protocols_ in the `typing` module.
 A protocol defines a _structural interface_ that other classes can fulfill just by having the right methods/attributes, without inheritance.
 This brings the flexibility of duck typing into the realm of static type checking--essentially formalizing "If it quacks like a duck, it can be treated as a duck" in the type system.